cookm346/value_visualizer/README.md

 ![](checker.jpg)

-Even though the squares marked A and B, do not look like it, they are identical colors!
+Even though the squares marked A and B do not look like it, they are identical colors!

 <br>